-2002 2003 Date(s) of receipt of vaccines: 28.06.2002-165.600 doses 13.03.2003 - 134,900 doses Date(s) of receipt of syringes: 15.04.2002-176,000 units 04.02.2003 - 142,700 units Date (s) of receipt of safety boxes: 15.04.2002-1,975 units 04.02.2003 - 1,575 units
+Date(s) of receipt of vaccines: 13.03.2003 - 134,900 doses Date(s) of receipt of syringes: 04.02.2003 - 142,700 units Date(s) of receipt of safety boxes: 04.02.2003 - 1,575 units

 Moldova's NIP has introduced the universal infant immunization of newborns against Viral Hepatitis B (VHB) in 1995.
-Since 1998 procurement of HepB vaccines and syringes is ensured from financial funds made available by the Government of Japan/ JICA under a five year (1998-2003) Multi-bi Agreement.
+Since 1998 procurement of HepB vaccines and syringes was ensured from financial funds made available by the Government of Japan/ JICA under a five year (1998-2003) Multi-bi Agreement.
 Rapid achievement and maintenance of high immunization coverage in the subsequent birth-cohorts resulted in a reduction of acute clinical VHB cases in children under seven years of age by more than 97% (See attachments 1 & 2).

 The hepatitis B vaccine provided by GAVI came to further support immunization against Hepatitis.
 During first eight months of 2002 immunization was conducted using the vaccine provided previously by JICA for immunization of high risk population (health workers, contacts with acute cases, drug users etc.) and syringes procured by The Government of Moldova.
 It ensured avoiding any shortage of vaccine and syringes, and allowed a smooth shift to the GAVI vaccine.
-Futhermore GAVI assistance in 2002 allowed redirecting the rest of complementary JICA funds toward strengthening the immunization services and fortification of cold chain at all levels ([procurement of 15 autonomous power generators to be installed at regional level vaccine storages throughout the country, 200 refrigerators, spare parts, 400 vaccine carriers and thermometers).
-These efforts boosted up the preparation efforts for the National Measles elimination and congenital rubella control programme which unveil November 2002-February 2003.

-During 2002 no problems were encountered in reception of the GAVI provided vaccines and supplies.
+Futhermore GAVI assistance in 2002 and 2003 allowed redirecting JICA funds toward strengthening the immunization services and fortification of cold chain at all levels ([procurement of 15 autonomous power generators to be installed at regional level vaccine storages throughout the country, 200 refrigerators, spare parts, 400 vaccine carriers and thermometers).
+These efforts boosted up the preparation efforts for the National Measles elimination and congenital rubella control programme which was implemented during November 2002-December 2003 and covered the population from 7 to 29 years of age.
+During 2003 no problems were encountered in reception of the GAVI provided vaccines and supplies.